Deaths reported as Hurricane Irma batters northern Caribbean islands

 Irma destroyed government buildings, tore roofs from houses and left northern Caribbean islands without power or communications.

-Antigua, Barbuda, St. Martin/St. Maarten and St. Barts felt the fury of the Category 5 storm, one of the strongest ever recorded in the Atlantic, according to updates from the region.

-French Interior Minister Gérard Collomb said the prefecture, police department, barracks -- some of the strongest buildings on the island of 75,000 people -- had been destroyed, boding ill for weaker structures on St. Martin.

-"In terms of material damage, the four strongest buildings on the island of St. Martin have been destroyed, which means that the oldest buildings have undoubtedly been totally or partially destroyed," he told reporters.
+"In terms of material damage, the four strongest buildings on the island of St. Martin have been destroyed," which meant that weaker structures likely had been damaged or destroyed, French Interior Minister Gérard Collomb told reporters.

+Xaverius van der Hoek, who lives on St. Maarten, said his home -- which has a concrete roof and hurricane shutters -- was spared, but many other homes suffered damage.

+"There is a sense of dread ... utility poles are down everywhere.
+There is no power and no public water and it appears it may take a long time to restore," he told CNN.
+"From my balcony alone, I count at least 24 homes and apartment building with either partial or entire roofs missing."

+Van der Hoek said he get power from a generator.
+But he only has fuel to last about a week.

-The firehouse in St. Barts is under a meter of water and is out of service, according to an update posted to Twitter by the local government of the neighboring French territory, Guadeloupe.
+The firehouse in St. Barts was under a meter of water and is out of service, according to an update posted to Twitter by the government of the neighboring French territory, Guadeloupe.

 "Firefighters have taken shelter in an upstairs room.
 A number of houses have suffered damage, roofs have been ripped out.
 Total loss of electricity," it said.

-The mayor's office in St. Martin has been partially destroyed, the update from Guadeloupe said, and the mayor and 23 others took shelter in a concrete-walled room.
+The mayor's office in St. Martin has been damaged, the update from Guadeloupe said, and the mayor and 23 others took shelter in a concrete-walled room.

 The island has been without electricity since 6 a.m. local time, it said.